vvivvi/c1-final/README.md

 ### Advanced Features II
 - At least one feature from this topic is introduced *Yes.
 The video "Statistics and distance based features" talks about "Calculating various statistics of one feature grouped by another" as one advanced feature engineering technique.
-In this solution, monthly sales are aggregated over shops and various item category variables."
+In this solution, monthly sales are aggregated over shops and various item category variables.*
 ### Hyperparameter tuning
 - Parameters of models are roughly optimal. *Yes The hyperparameters are found by a systematic grid search in a validation setup.
 They can thus be considered "roughly optimal.*